MicrosoftDocs/win32/desktop-src/modernize-desktop-applications.md

 ---
-Description: Add modern XAML user interfaces, create MSIX packages, and incorporate other modern components into your desktop application in an "alacart" fashion.
+Description: Add modern XAML user interfaces, create MSIX packages, and incorporate other modern components into your desktop application.
-title: Desktop guide to the modern platform ms.topic: article ms.date: 09/11/2018
+title: Enhance your desktop applications for Windows 10 ms.topic: article ms.date: 11/27/2018
 ---

-# Modernize Your Desktop Applications for Windows 10
+# Enhance Your Desktop Applications for Windows 10

 Windows 10 and the Universal Windows Platform (UWP) offer many features you can use to deliver a modern experience in your desktop applications.
 Most of these features are available as modular components that you can adopt in your desktop applications at your own pace without having to rewrite your application for a different platform.
 You can enhance your existing desktop applications by choosing which parts of Windows 10 and UWP to adopt.